ReactiveMongo/reactivemongo-site/releases/1.0/documentation/tutorial/mongodb-atlas.md

 mongodb.uri = "mongodb+srv://${ATLAS_USERNAME}:${ATLAS_PASSWORD}@cluster0-p8ccg.mongodb.net/test?retryWrites=true&w=majority"
 {% endhighlight %}

 > *Note:* The URI is [DNS seedlist](https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format) format, supported by ReactiveMongo.
-The options are resolved from there.
+The required options are resolved from there.
+As for `retryWrites=true&w=majority` direct options that are client specific, they must be removed.

 In order to substitute the placeholders `ATLAS_USERNAME` and `ATLAS_PASSWORD`, actual users can be check in the Security settings.